-Note: \\ and \\\ indicate significance at the 5%, and 1% levels respectively.
+Note: and indicate significance at the 5%, and 1% levels respectively.
 Source: Research findings specification tests revealing that the fixed effects model is preferred to the pooled panel regression and random effects for all country groups.

 In this context, four sets of test statistics for five groups of countries are reported in Table 3.
-The results of Westerlund's (2007) cointegration test show that the non-cointegration hypothesis is rejected at the 1% level for all four statistics.
+Westerlund's results of The (2007)cointegration test show that the noncointegration hypothesis is rejected at the 1% level for all four statistics.
 Thus, the long-run steady-state relationship between the variables is confirmed.